Azure-Samples/azure-sql-db-todo-backend-func-node/README.md

 If you need any help in executing the SQL script on Azure SQL, you can find a Quickstart here: [Use Azure Data Studio to connect and query Azure SQL database](https://docs.microsoft.com/en-us/sql/azure-data-studio/quickstart-sql-database).

-If you need to create an Azure SQL database from scratch, an Azure SQL S0 database would be more than fine to run the tests.
+If you need to create an Azure SQL database from scratch, an Azure SQL S0 database would be more than fine to run this sample.

 ```
-az sql db create -g <resource-group> -s <server-name> -n resiliency_test --service-objective S0
+az sql db create -g <resource-group> -s <server-name> -n <database_+_name> --service-objective S0
 ```

 Remember that if you don't have Linux environment where you can run [AZ CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) you can always use the [Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart).
 If you prefer to do everything via the portal, here's a tutorial: [Create an Azure SQL Database single database](https://docs.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?tabs=azure-portal).